 Canada remains the only G7 country that does not protect genetic test information.
 Canada requires a genetic non-discrimination strategy tailored to our own unique circumstances.
 We must ensure that genetic information is used properly and without fear.
 The federal government must create a level playing field within which all insurance companies can continue to operate successfully and serve Canadians in a fair and equal way.
 It is critical that Canada catches up to the other G7 countries and protects genetic test information for the benefit of all Canadians.

 Leadership is required from the Government of Canada.
 In 2003, the Canadian Genetics and Life Insurance Task Force, was convened to find a Canadian solution to the genetics and life insurance controversy.
-The “moratorium approach” was discussed by the insurance industry and yet no action has taken place to date while the issue escalates.
-In future, we will be able to predict most diseases to some degree.
+The “moratorium approach” was discussed by the insurance industry and yet no action has taken place to date, yet while the issue continues to escalate.

 The federal government must create a level playing field, within which all insurance companies can continue to operate and serve Canadians in a fair and equitable way.
 For the foreseeable future, preventing genetic discrimination would not hurt the insurance industry or penalize individual policy holders.